Richard Wright (footballer): Everton

 After Seaman was given a one-year contract extension, Wright sought first-team action elsewhere, and on 24 July 2002 he moved to Everton for an initial £3.5 million, potentially rising by another million if a set number of appearances were reached.

 On his Goodison Park debut on 17 August, he made an error and gifted a goal to Les Ferdinand in a 2–2 draw with Tottenham Hotspur, but a week later he saved a penalty from Kevin Phillips in a 1–0 win at Sunderland.
-After the season had ended, on 13 June 2003 (Friday the 13th), he had a freak accident when he fell from his loft, injuring his shoulder.
+After the season had ended, on 13 June 2003, he had a freak accident when he fell from his loft and injured his shoulder.

 In August 2003, Everton brought in veteran Nigel Martyn.
 On 13 September, Wright went off injured 26 minutes into an eventual 2–2 draw against Newcastle United.
 He faced knee surgery and missed the remainder of the season.

 During the 2005–06 season, Martyn had a spell out with injury, but Wright injured himself soon after while warming up for a match against Chelsea on 8 February 2006; a large sign instructed players to use temporary goals for their warm-up but he ignored the warning and fell on the sign, injuring his ankle.
 Despite Martyn's retirement, Wright remained second in the pecking order for the 2006–07 season behind new arrival Tim Howard.
 He played 71 games in total for Everton, but only two in his last campaign.